Call us 24/7

 Fixed Appliance Testing

-Our skilled electricians can make sure that your electrical systems are safe, and can even extend the lifespan of appliances.
+At Robinsons Facilities Services, our skilled electricians can make sure that your electrical systems are safe and can even extend the lifespan of your appliances.
+We’re available to perform fixed appliance testing across Yorkshire and the UK.

-Portable Appliances are things like kettles and vacuum cleaners that can be unplugged and moved around easily.
-PAT testing covers all of these items, and is a quicker process than fixed appliance testing.
+On the other hand, portable appliances are things like kettles and vacuum cleaners that can be unplugged and moved around easily.
+PAT testing covers all of these items and is a quicker process than testing fixed appliances.

 What Happens During a Fixed Appliance Test?